 Significant and Material Orders passed by Regulators or Courts orTribunals

-Statutory Auditors and Their Report
+Statutory Auditors and their Report

-The Report given by the Auditors on the financialstatements of the Bank for the financial year ended on March 31 2020 forms part of thisAnnual Report.
+The Report given by the Joint Statutory Auditors on the financialstatements of the Bank for the financial year ended March 31 2022 forms part of thisAnnual Report.
 There has been no qualification reservation adverse remark or disclaimergiven by the Auditors in their Report.
-Also no offence of fraud was reported by the Auditors of theBank under section 143(12) of the Companies Act.
+Also no offence of fraud was reported by the JointStatutory Auditors of the Bank under Section 143(12) of the Companies Act.

-Secretarial Auditors and their Report
+Secretarial Auditor and its Report

 In terms of the provisions of Section 148(1) of the Companies Act readwith Rule 3 of the Companies (Cost Records and Audit) Rules 2014 your Bank is notrequired to maintain cost records and accordingly is not required to undergo cost audit.